Signaling Games in Multiple Dimensions: Geometric Properties of Equilibrium Solutions: Geometric Properties of Nash Equilibria

-In this subsection, we further investigate the geometric condition in Lemma~\ref{lem:geoCon} to derive conditions that a Nash equilibrium with a connected set of decoder actions must satisfy for the special case of two-dimensional cheap talk.
-Since a linear encoding policy induces connected set of decoder actions, our results in this subsection are useful while deriving conditions for the existence of a linear Nash equilibrium.
-We make a frequent use of the following definition regarding the set of decoder actions in equilibrium.
+In this subsection, we further investigate the geometric condition in Lemma~\ref{lem:geoCon} to derive conditions that a Nash equilibrium with a connected set of decoder actions must satisfy for the particular case of two-dimensional cheap talk.
+Since a linear encoding policy induces a connected set of decoder actions, our results in this subsection are useful while deriving conditions for the existence of a linear Nash equilibrium.

-\begin{defn} {\normalfont We say that a non-empty set of decoder actions containing more than one element forms a {\it continuum} if it is a closed and connected set (i.e., it cannot be expressed as the union of two or more disjoint closed sets). } \end{defn}

 Lemma~\ref{lem:geoCon} implies that for decoder actions $\boldsymbol{u}^\alpha$ and $\boldsymbol{u}^\beta$ satisfying $ (\boldsymbol{u}^\beta-\boldsymbol{u}^\alpha)^T\boldsymbol{b} = 0$, it is possible to make their distance $\lVert \boldsymbol{u}^\alpha-\boldsymbol{u}^\beta\rVert$ arbitrarily small.
 On the other hand, for decoder actions $\boldsymbol{u}^\alpha$ and $\boldsymbol{u}^\beta$ with $ (\boldsymbol{u}^\beta-\boldsymbol{u}^\alpha)^T\boldsymbol{b} \neq 0$, since the distance $\lVert \boldsymbol{u}^\alpha-\boldsymbol{u}^\beta\rVert$ is lower bounded by a positive value, these decoder actions $\boldsymbol{u}^\alpha$ and $\boldsymbol{u}^\beta$ cannot get arbitrarily close.
 This motivates an equivalent formulation by introducing the following transformation of variables.
 In particular, we define